Welcome to My Own Backyard

-Traveling around Kuala Lumpur can be very easy, thanks to the much improved transportation system over the years.
-The cheapest way to get around the city is by local public train (LRT, MRT, KTM Komuter and Monorail).
-There are all interconnect with each other and you can approach any friendly staff in the station for direction.
+Traveling around Kuala Lumpur can be very easy, thanks to the much-improved transportation system over the years.
+The cheapest way to get around the city is by local public train (LRT, MRT, KTM Komuter, and Monorail).
+There are all interconnected with each other and you can approach any friendly staff in the station for direction.

 What’s more?
 Look out for the pink buses called GOKL City Bus which has four free loops service and they travel to many sights in central KL including KLCC, KL Tower, KL Sentral, and Merdeka Square.

 Another option is the KL Hop On-Hop Off bus that runs through the tourist spots and the ticket can be purchased to use for 24 or 48 hours.
 Another alternative to get around the city is either Grab or Air Asia e-hailing car, which is easy to find around the city center